Dr Seth Osborne

 In therapy you get the opportunity to understand the way you think, and the way you relate to yourself and others.
 You get to understand why you might find things hard, what might be getting in the way for you, and how things can be different for you.

 - I work full time as a counsellor/psychotherapist.
-I have regular supervision from a Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with an experienced School Counsellor and successful author.
+I have regular supervision from a Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with a Counselling Psychologist who works privately and in the NHS.
 As part of my training I have also engaged in long-term psychotherapy, and so also have personal experience of what works and what doesn't.

 - My approach is based on a number of well-regarded theoretical models, including psychodynamics, existential-phenomenology, cognitive-behavioural therapy (CBT), and person-centred therapy.

 What are the first steps?